DavidLoftus/vaccine-portal/README.md

 ## Instructions

 1. Start a local mysql server, and ensure the config in application.yml is correct.
+2. Create database `vaccine` in this server.
-2. To run the app run the command `.\gradlew bootRun`
+3. To run the app run the command `.\gradlew bootRun`
-3. Once the app has initialized the database, you can run `python database_init/init.py` to populate the database with initial data. (note that this requires mysql-connector-python and requests package)
+4. Once the app has initialized the database, you can run `python database_init/init.py` to populate the database with initial data. (note that this requires mysql-connector-python and requests package)

 Killian Callaghan 18332783
 •	Implemented registered users can see their personal information and appointments.